 What is Dorayaki?

-There are a few theories of this.
+There are a few theories of where the name originated.
 One is that the origin of the name comes from the fact that the shape is similar to the gong of a Japanese musical instrument called “Dora”.
 Another theory is that the cake was baked on this musical instrument, hence became to be called “Dora Yaki”.

 I am from the Kansai region of Japan.
 In Kansai, Dorayaki is known as “Mikasayama Manju”.
 Because the famous mountain Wakakusayama in Nara prefecture is also called Mikasayama and the round shape of Dorayaki look like the shape of the gentle slope of that mountain.

 Traditionally, Dorayaki filling is Anko, the sweet azuki bean paste.
-But I am aware that if you don’t grow up with that sweetness like me, some people don’t like it.
+But I am aware that if you didn’t grow up with this flavour like me, some people don’t like it.
 Dorayaki has evolved and nowadays I see many different filling variations.
 The one quite popular filling is Nutella!
-My favourite is chest nuts in azuki bean paste.
+My favourite is chestnuts in azuki bean paste.
 Other popular ones are custard, fresh cream, or a combination of those fillings.
 Be creative and find your favourite fillings!

-If you are like the famous cartoon character, Doraemon, and want to make as many as you can and store them for longer so that you can enjoy Dorayaki everyday.
+Dorayaki should last fresh for a couple of days if stored properly in an airtight container.
+However, if you are like the famous cartoon character, Doraemon, and want to make as many as you can and store them for longer so that you can enjoy Dorayaki every day.
 Great news because you can!
 Many Japanese sweets can be stored frozen.
 Wrap them individually with cling wrap then put them in a zip lock bag.
 It can be stored in the freezer for a month.

 - 1 tsp baking powder

-- 2 eggs Large eggs weigh g each
+- 2 eggs Large eggs weigh 50g each

 - 110 g caster sugar